My recipes → Your inbox. Sign up today!

 How To Make Matcha Tea

-But if you don’t have all the fancy tools you can do the exact same thing with a spouted cup (or type of wide mug), a small whisk (or if really desperate a fork will do) and a teaspoon.
+But if you don’t have all the fancy tools you can do the exact same thing with a spouted cup (or type of wide mug), a small whisk (or if really desperate a fork will do), and a teaspoon.

-Then add a couple ounces of hot water, you want your water to be just before boiling.
+Then add a couple of ounces of hot water, you want your water to be just before boiling.
 Technically speaking it should be at 175 f, steamy/just before boiling is really all you need to aim for.

 Grab your whisk and begin moving in an M or W motion to whip the matcha until it starts to create a thick green paste and becomes frothy.
 This will take one to two minutes.